 Piazza del Duomo has been Florence‘s religious centre for centuries.
-The Piazza del Duomo is located in the middle of the city and has a large number of important sights.
+The Piazza del Duomo is located in the heart of the city and has a large number of important sights.
 The most important ones are the Santa Maria del Fiore Cathedral, the Baptistery and Giotto’s Campanile.

 Piazza del Duomo Florence

 Originally, the Piazza del Duomo was no more than a cemetery that had developed around the Baptistery.
 Towards the end of the 13th century it began to take on its present form.
 Florenza, as it was called then, became bigger and more important, and city walls and a number of churches were built.

 In the 19th century, the square was further enlarged.
 To achieve this, the fronts of the Palazzo Arcivescovile and the Canonica del Duomo were demolished.